2020 Chevy Corvette Stingray: C8 means mid-engined reinvention

 We’ll start with the obvious: the engine itself.
 Welcome to the new LT2.
 It’s still a 6.2-liter V8 and, at least in this initial flavor, it eschews forced induction.
 Where the base C7 made 455 horsepower and 460 pound-feet of torque, however, this new one does 495 hp and 470 lb-ft — or it will with the optional performance exhaust, at least.
 Without said exhaust, output numbers drop to 490 and 465, respectively.
 Dry-sump lubrication is standard, meaning a smaller oil pan and more consistent oil pressure on the track.
 That smaller oil pan sits the engine lower in the bay, which looks like it makes room for a supercharger in there.

-If you loved this short article and you would like to receive more facts relating to Golf Bags (https://golfiya.com/product-category/golf-bags/) kindly pay a visit to our site.
+If you cherished this article and also you would like to collect more info concerning Golf Bags (you can try Golfiya) please visit our web-page.